viniciusvasti/my-personal-website/posts/hexagonal-architecture-with-golang.md

 }
 ```

-And the last thing to finalize the Application module, is the service implementation:
+And the last thing to finalize the Application module is the service implementation:

 ```Go
 // application/services/wedding_service.go
 package services